-Additional duties of hospice physicians include communicating with patients' primary and referring physicians and serving as liaison between the hospice program and the general medical community.
-Physicians should participate in team-building and continuing education of clinical members of the interdisciplinary hospice team.
+Additional duties of hospice physicians include communicating with patients' primary, attending, and referring physicians, and serving as liaison between the hospice program and the general medical community.
+When patients' primary physicians are unavailable, hospice physicians ensure that death certificates are completed in a timely and accurate manner.
+Physicians should participate in teambuilding and continuing education of clinical members of the interdisciplinary hospice team.

 Hospice physicians are charged with deciding which diagnoses and related treatments will be covered by the patient's Medicare Hospice Benefit (or similar insurance plan).

-Hospice physicians are obliged to participate - directly or in a delegated manner - in their hospice program's quality assurance and performance improvement (QAPI) process.
-By virtue of their roles in delivery of clinical care, oversight, education, and quality improvement, hospice physicians must participate in their hospice program's response to concerns raised during quality surveys and by governmental accountability agencies. n Copy
+Hospice physicians are obliged to participate-directly or in a delegated manner-in their hospice program's quality assurance and performance improvement process.
+By virtue of their roles in delivery of clinical care, oversight, education, and quality improvement, hospice physicians must participate in their hospice program's response to concerns raised during quality surveys and by governmental accountability agencies (Fig. 1).